Novel Adaptive Schemes for Hyperbolic Conservation Laws: Introduction

 A success of adaptive schemes hinges on an accuracy and robustness of the smoothness indicator (SI) used to detect ``rough'' parts of the computed solution.
 A wide variety of different SIs has been developed; see, e.g., \cite{DZLD14,Dewar15,ABD08,GLHWDW,GT06,GT02,GPP,PupSem,QS05,VR16,FS17,WSYK15,KKP02,RL87,WDGH20,CCK23_Adaptive}.
 Another critical component of a successful adaptive scheme is a very sharp method used to capture shock and contact discontinuities inside the identified ``rough'' parts of the solution.
 In this paper, we follow \cite{CKM2025} and implement the SI proposed in \cite{RL87} along with the second-order semi-discrete finite-volume low-dissipation central-upwind (LDCU) schemes from \cite{CKX_24} combined with the overcompressive and dissipative limiters introduced in \cite{Lie03}.

 The novelty of the proposed adaptive schemes is twofold.
 First, we treat the smooth parts of the computed solutions in a different way.
 Instead of using the second-order LDCU scheme with the dissipative Minmod2 limiter (see \cite{Lie03} for the classification of different limiters) as it was done in \cite{CKM2025}, we increase the resolution by switching to the recently proposed quasi-linear fifth-order (in space and third-order in time) finite-difference scheme recently introduced in \cite{KOK25}.
 Following \cite{LNOT23}, we call a numerical scheme {\em quasi-linear} if it becomes linear when applied to linear hyperbolic systems.
-As it was shown in \cite{KOK25}, the fifth-order quasi-linear scheme is very accurate and like the third-order Rusanov-Burstein-Mirin scheme \cite{Burstein70,Rusanov68}, it achieves increased accuracy in shock influence regions.
-This scheme, however, does not contain any nonlinear stabilization mechanism and thus cannot be used in the ``rough'' areas.
-Moreover, as we show in \S\ref{sec23}, it can produce spurious oscillations near the interfaces between the ``rough'' and ``smooth'' regions.
+As it was shown in \cite{KOK25}, the fifth-order quasi-linear scheme is very accurate since it is fifth-order accurate in space in all smooth parts of the computed solution, including those smooth subregions that intersect with the shock influence domains.
+However, the fifth-order quasi-linear scheme does not contain any nonlinear stabilization mechanism and thus, as we show in \S\ref{sec4}, it can produce spurious oscillations near the interfaces between the ``rough'' and ``smooth'' regions.
 To suppress these oscillations, one can ``enlarge'' the identified ``rough'' areas, but in this case, the overcompressive limiter would affect the smooth parts of the solution causing development of artificial kinks and staircase-like structures or even nonphysical jump discontinuities there.